dell/ansible-powerscale/README.md

 # Ansible Modules for Dell Technologies PowerScale

 The Ansible Modules for Dell Technologies (Dell) PowerScale allow Data Center and IT administrators to use RedHat Ansible to automate and orchestrate the configuration and management of Dell PowerScale arrays.

+> **NOTE:** The Ansible Modules for Dell PowerScale are released on a monthly cadence starting July '23

 The Ansible Modules for Dell PowerScale support the following features:
 - Create user, groups, filesystem, NFS export, smart quotas, SMB share, snapshot and snapshot schedule of a filesystem.